-Net revenues were approximately \$5.6 million for the three months ended September 30, 2022, compared with approximately \$17.5 million for the same period in 2021, The decrease was primarily attributable to a decrease in RT-PCR COVID-19 testing.
+Net revenues were approximately \$1.0 million for the three months ended September 30, 2022, compared with approximately \$17.5 million for the same period in 2021.
+The decrease was primarily attributable to a decrease in RT-PCR COVID-19 testing and the impact of implicit price concessions due to payor class changes.

-The net estimated revenue per commercial accession delivered during the three months ended September 30, 2022 was \$111, based on 49,874 commercial accessions delivered, while during the three months ended September 30, 2021 it was \$114, based on 152,796 commercial accessions delivered.
-The decrease in net revenue per commercial accessions delivered was primarily due to lower payor reimbursement rates based on the payor-mix.
+The net estimated revenue per commercial accession delivered during the three months ended September 30, 2022 was \$19, based on 49,874 commercial accessions delivered, while during the three months ended September 30, 2021 it was \$114, based on 152,796 commercial accessions delivered.
+The decrease in net revenue per commercial accessions delivered was primarily due to lower payor reimbursement rates based on the payor-mix and changes in implicit price concessions.